rdf-pipeline/noflo-nodejs/README.md

     noflo-nodejs --graph graphs/MyMainGraph.json

+If you want the graph to be saved, you can use the `--save-graph` option.

+    noflo-nodejs --save-graph graphs/MyNewGraph.json

 If you want the process to exit when the network stops, you can pass `--batch`.

 ## Debugging